THE FESTIVAL

 Dear music lovers,

-We are proud to invite you to this year’s edition of the Lamèque International Baroque Music Festival, which will take place on the islands of Lamèque and Miscou from July 27 to 29.
-We hope you will join us to enjoy the music and celebrate the 47th anniversary of the Festival.
+We are proud to invite you to this year’s edition of the Lamèque International Baroque Music Festival, which will take place from July 25 to 27.

 Vincent Lauzer,